yubozhao/website/content/docs/components/serving/bentoml.md

 ### Prerequisites

 1. a Kubernetes cluster

-2. Docker and Docker Hub properly installed and configured in your local machine.
+2. Docker and Docker Hub installed and configured in your local machine.

-MAYBE REMOVE THIS
-The following resources will be created in this guide.

-- A Kubernetes service
-- A Kubernetes deployment
-- A model archived by BentoML in your local machine.

 ### Train and save iris classifier model with BentoML